IanPhilips/UnityOculusAndroidVRBrowser/README.md

 This is in `Beta` mode.
 It's been tested and works on the Oculus Go.

+## Usage
+Open the `GazePointerWebviewScene` and use your head to aim and the controller's trigger to click.

 ## Notes
 Youtube does not work, see: https://stackoverflow.com/questions/19273437/android-draw-youtube-video-on-surfacetexture